top of page

 When Nerius married Decie Dowd in 1895, he moved just across the street from his parents and built their home on our land.
 They raised three sons, Carl, Chandler, and Carey in this house.
 Life on the farm was hard work and the boys were eager to leave it behind.
 Carl (who would become John’s grandfather) wanted to be a railroad engineer.
 Chandler went off to fight in WWI.
 He was wounded in France and died in England of a head wound.
 For his heroism in battle, he was awarded the Bronze star.
 Carey, the youngest brother, died in the flu epidemic of 1925.

 The flu had also sadly claimed the life of Nerius in 1919.
 Shattered by the death of two of her sons and her husband, Decie left Cates Farm and moved to the town of Spencer to live with Carl, her one remaining son, his wife, Alda, and their three boys.
 This period was surely a terribly sad time for Decie but perhaps she found some joy in being with her grandsons, Ed, Jack (who would become John’s father) and Glen.
-The question that needed to be answered was “ Who would take care of Cates Farm?”
+The question that needed to be answered was “Who would take care of Cates Farm?”

 Carl and Alda, the Eubanks and the Kirks

 That answer came from Alda.
 Before she married Carl, Alda was Alda Hogan.
 The Hogans were farmers who ran a dairy in Calvander, a small community about 10 miles from Cane Creek.
 Alda recommended to Decie that her cousin Jake Eubanks and his wife, Nora, would be good managers of the land and the dairy business.
 The Eubanks, therefore moved into Nerius and Decie’s old home.
 Sometime in the 1940s the Eubanks suggested that building a new barn would help business and so, Carl and Alda paid for the construction of that new barn.
-The Eubanks continued to manage the diary business until they retired twenty years later.
+The Eubanks continued to manage the dairy business until they retired twenty years later.

 Even though he had not wanted to run the dairy business, Carl maintained some hope that his sons would want to.
-But, Ed and Glen didn’t want to be farmers and Jack said he’d rather remain in the Navy than milk cows.
-Years passed with none of the “Cates boys” being involved in the day to day life on the farm or with the farm business.
+But Ed and Glen didn’t want to be farmers and Jack said he’d rather remain in the Navy than milk cows.
+Years passed with none of the “Cates boys” being involved in the day-to-day life on the farm or with the farm business.
 When Carl died in 1959, Alda and her sons had to answer the question: “Who would take care of Cates Farm?”
 The obvious answer to that question was to lease the land to the neighbor farmers, the Kirks.
 The Kirks have been good stewards of our land ever since but the barn went into a sad state of disrepair.

 Jack and Frances